Tom Kerridge's ham and mushroom pie

 Meanwhile, heat up the large frying pan that the mushrooms were cooked in and drizzle in a little oil.
 Add the diced onion and sweat down until soft.
 Add the diced ham and mix the cooked mushrooms back into the pan.
 Pour the mushroom, ham and onion mix into the saucepan of ham stock and stir in the mustard, double cream, white wine and picked thyme leaves.
 Season and place in a container to cool at room temperature.
 When cool, cover and put into the fridge to set up!
 This will take about 1-2 hours.

 Remove the pastry and on a lightly floured surface roll out 2/3rds of the pastry into a circle shape.
 Brush a 22cm pie dish with a little oil and push the rolled pastry into the dish.
 Pour in the pie filling, pushing it right into the edges.
 Roll out the remaining pastry into a circle shape that will act as a lid.
 Seal around the edges with a fork and cut any excess pastry away.
 Mix together the egg yolks and double cream and brush on top of the pie.
-Cut a hole in the middle and sprinkle the top of the pie with the picked thyme leaves and flaky sea salt.
+Cut a hole in the middle and sprinkle the top of the pie with the picked thyme leaves, cracked pepper and flaky sea salt.
 Place the pie onto a baking tray and cook in a pre-heated oven at 190°C for 40-50 minutes until the pastry is baked and crispy.
 If it starts to colour too early, you can cover the top with a layer of tin foil.
 Remove from the oven and leave to rest for 10-15 minutes before serving.